 Creating a better future for everyone, and committing to Montessori’s vision of Education for Peace, means also engaging with unpleasant chapters of our shared history.
 “Learning about the past,” said Lena Streiff Kosok the Lower Secondary teacher, “and developing empathy with the plight of Indigenous communities caused by this past, enables us all to move towards reconciliation.”

-Staff and LS students have also expressed their wish to give back with a donation to an Indigenous charity.
+Staff and lower secondary students have also expressed their wish to give back with a donation to an Indigenous charity.
 The school has raised money with the activity and would like to support The Kimberly Stolen Generation Corporation in its effort to further the healing process.